sara-nl/clouddocs/VU-20171113/partA.markdown

 If everything went well, the first time you try to log in your terminal will ask you to add the VM IP to the list of known hosts.
 Type *Yes*, in that case.

 You should now see a similar line in your terminal: `ubuntu@packer-ubuntu-14:~$`.
+This is the prompt of your VM and is waiting for your input.
-This means that you have logged in successfully to your Virtual Machine!
+You have logged in successfully!

 * Look around a bit, make yourself familiar with the system: